devpelux/fullcontrols/README.md

 ### SimpleAccordionItem
 This is a control that can be used within an Accordion.
 It can contain everything on its Content property.
-It has an header and contains a Collapsable, to make the content collapsable by clicking the header.
+It has an header and contains a Collapsible, to make the content collapsible by clicking the header.

 ### ItemsControlAccordionItem
 This is a control that can be used within an Accordion.
 It works as an items control, so can be used to display multiple items inside.
-It has an header and contains a Collapsable, to make the content collapsable by clicking the header.
+It has an header and contains a Collapsible, to make the content collapsible by clicking the header.

 ### FlatContextMenu
 Reworked version of the classic ContextMenu with more customizations.